How do you feel when you achieve a goal?

-This all reminded me of some examples of goals achieved by a mentee during a mentoring relationship in programs I have been linked with.
-These examples might encourage mentors and help them to appreciate that there is such a variety of goals one can encourage in a mentoring relationship, some fairly straightforward.
+This all reminded me of some examples of goals achieved by adolescent mentees during a mentoring relationship in programs I have been linked with.
+These examples might encourage volunteer adult mentors and help them to appreciate that there is such a variety of goals one can encourage in a mentoring relationship, some fairly straightforward.

 1. A mentee’s grades in one academic subject improved from 28% to 50%.

 2. A mentee worked on lifting weights at a gym, which the mentor used to teach goal setting.
 They had a great relationship.

 3. A mentee obtained a part-time job with the help of a mentor.